cameronridderikhoff/BioInformatics_Protiens_Peptides/README.md

 3. "cd" into the GeneSets folder and open the "organisms" file.
 4. Delete everything in this file, and create a single line:Arabidopsis thaliana
 5. In the terminal, type the command "make" to generate the arabidopsis files.
+This may not work for Windows machines, so ensure you read the SetRank vignette to determine how to use SetRank for your machine.

 ## Section 0: Pre-setup
 ### This section is mostly for Glen, to ensure the R libaries are all installed.